Followers

 Margaret Kemble Gage in 1771

-In America, Gage proved a successful and innovative officer, achieving high command and eventually governing Canada after the French surrendered.
-But in December 1757 the war and life in America took on a special meaning for the accomplished officer, now a brigadier general.
-He spent the winter in New Jersey, where he was charged with recruiting colonists for the British army.
+In America, Gage proved to be a successful and innovative officer, achieving high command and eventually governing Canada after the French surrendered.
+However, in December 1757, the war and life in America took on special significance for the accomplished officer, now a brigadier general.
+He spent the winter in New Jersey, where he was tasked with recruiting colonists for the British army.
 He was stationed near Brunswick, a small town not far from New York City.
-There he met Margaret Kemble, a well-known beauty of some standing in the area.
-Margaret was the great-granddaughter of the former Mayor of New York City Stephanus Van Cortlandt (one of the richest families in New York).
-And her father was Peter Kemble, a well-to-do New Jersey businessman and politician.
-On December 8, 1758, Gage married the beautiful and well connected Jersey girl.
-For many years, the Gage's played a prominent role in New York society.
-By all evidence, they were happily married, and most attested that they were an ideal couple.
+There, he met Margaret Kemble, a well-known beauty of some standing in the area.
+Margaret was the great-granddaughter of the former Mayor of New York City, Stephanus Van Cortlandt, who came from one of the richest families in New York.
+Her father was Peter Kemble, a prosperous New Jersey businessman and politician.
+On December 8, 1758, Gage married the beautiful and well-connected Jersey girl.
+For many years, the Gages played a prominent role in New York society.
+By all accounts, they were happily married, and most attested that they were an ideal couple.
 Their marital compatibility was evinced by the births of five daughters and six sons.

 The Governor...